wootfish/theseus.dht/doc/index.md

 The handshake patterns which may be used are `NNpsk0`, `KNpsk0`, `NKpsk0`, `KKpsk0`.

 The pattern may use any supported curve, cipher, or hash function.
 Wherever possible the default choices of Curve448, ChaChaPoly, and SHA512 should be favored.
+These defaults may change if cryptographic weaknesses in any of the aforementioned primitives are discovered.

 #### Declaring Message Sizes

 Theseus uses a netstring-like strategy of prepending an encrypted declaration of each ciphertext's length to each ciphertext before sending it.
 The length declarations are fixed to 32 bits, so their ciphertexts also have a fixed length: 4 bytes for the length field, followed by 16 bytes for the AE tag.
 This allows the size of every ciphertext to be known in advance.
 This is convenient for resisting traffic analysis, because it allows message chunking without risk of ambiguity regarding message boundaries.

-The consequence of allowing this level of chunking is that individual packets can contain arbitrary amounts of data, with no upper or lower limits.
-This is a nice property to have when it comes to resisting traffic analysis.
+The consequence of allowing this level of chunking is that the data payloads of individual packets sent across the wire can be arbitrarily sized and message delineation will still be utterly unambiguous.
+This is a nice property to have,